ecreall/dace/docs/quick_tour.rst

     Fig 1: Hello process example

-DanCE implement a set of concepts introduced in the BPMN standard.
+DaCE implement a set of concepts introduced in the BPMN standard.
 For more informtion about actions, events or gateways see `BPMN Specification - Business Process Model and Notation <http://www.bpmn.org/>`_.

 DaCE enables the definition and execution of complex processes.
 It provide an API to manage processes and their nodes.